abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

      For example, setting `benign_fraction=0.5` would use only half of the benign data while retaining all malignant cases.
 This drastically reduces runtime, but negatively affects generalisation due to a lower amount of diverse samples available.

 It was decided to retain all benign cases (`benign_fraction=1.0`), which effectively uses all 33126 images.
-This was decided because it would allow effective generalisation on unseen data (test set).
+This was decided because it would allow effective generalisation on unseen data (the test set).
 However, this greatly increases computational time as the model uses more data to train on as compared to if `benign_fraction<1.0`.

 ### Training, Validation, and Testing Splits
 The dataset was randomly shuffled and split into three subsets.